What Is Acetyl Hexapeptide 8?

-Acetyl hexapeptide 8, which is also known as Argireline, is a peptide compound that is used in skin care to reduce the appearance of wrinkles brought on by repeated facial expressions.
+Acetyl hexapeptide 8, which is also known as Argireline, is a peptide used in skincare products to reduce the appearance of wrinkles brought on by repeated facial expressions.
 When it comes to fine lines and wrinkles on the face, especially around the eyes and mouth; they usually form because of repeated facial expressions, such as smiling, frowning, or furrowing the brow in deep concentration or frustration.
 When people make these expressions, the face contorts based on the contraction of the muscles beneath the skin.
-Acetyl hexapeptide 8 can temporarily get rid of wrinkles by intercepting messages from the brain, thereby preventing muscle contractions.
-If you’re considering ways to remove wrinkles, such as frown and laugh lines, then this peptide may be an option for you, though it is not likely to eliminate deep forehead wrinkles or other significantly pronounced lines.
-Although acetyl hexapeptide-8 is thought to be generally safe, keep in mind that when using products with this chemical, you should start slowly, as you may temporarily create unnatural face expressions if you do not use the products correctly.
+Acetyl hexapeptide 8 is designed to temporarily reduce the appearance of wrinkles by intercepting messages from the brain, thereby preventing muscle contractions, similar to Botox.

 Who Should Avoid the Use of Acetyl Hexapeptide 8?

 While acetyl hexapeptide 8 has been proven to prevent the formation of wrinkles that are caused by frowning and smiling, there are people who should avoid using this peptide because of the way it blocks impulses to the muscles of the face.
 For example, if you have drooping eyelids or sagging skin around the eyes, then the use of acetyl hexapeptide 8 may worsen this problem.
-If you have a problem with muscular twitching in the face, then you may first want to speak to your physician about using anti-aging products that contain acetyl hexapeptide 8.
+If you experience regular muscular twitching in the face such as ticks, then you may first want to speak to your physician about using anti-aging products that contain acetyl hexapeptide 8.

-While not everyone will suffer from side effects caused by acetyl hexapeptide 8, those who have sensitive skin may experience stinging upon application, redness, and dry flaky skin on face at the treatment site.
-You should never apply products that contain the peptide to irritated or sun burned skin.
+Acetyl hexapeptide 8, is not known to produce many side effects.
+However, those who have sensitive skin may experience stinging upon application, redness, and dry flaky skin on face at the treatment site.
+Avoid applying products that contain the peptide to irritated, sensitized or sunburned skin.
+While this ingredient is considered to be safe there is the potential for it to travel through the bloodstream and generate muscle weakness.
+This is the case with any muscle relaxing peptide such as Syn-ake.
 If you experience a strong negative reaction to acetyl hexapeptide 8, then you should discontinue its use and consult your dermatologist or skin care expert.